Image and Media File Best Practices

 - Use an image compression tool – many free options are available, and loss of quality is minimal

-- Ensure that your email message stay below 100 kilobytes total, including images
+- Ensure that your email message stays below 100 kilobytes in total, including images

 - Keep individual images below 20 kilobytes